Ererald/Project-fix/README.md

+Updated comment 2.0 = code updates:

+-In this new updated code, I followed the teacher suggestion and the project requirement by adding the feature to Save and Load the game.
+-Added a feature where the user is asked if he wants to proceed or end the game after each round of play.
+Previously the user would play until his balance had to reach 0€.
+-Reduced the amount of symbols to higher the chances of win conditions.
+-Considering that win conditions = 3 same symbols, removed the possibility for the user to place a bet only on 1 column.
+-When the user balance reaches 0, added the possibility for the user to chose if he wants to quit playing, or play again and be redirected to the deposit screen.

+UPDATED - Own comment:

+- I had already sent the exercise and after following the comment of the teacher, I reviewed and updated the code:

+a) I removed the global variable, which in 99% of the cases I learned could result in a problem.

+b) Fixed my code where when the player would decide to review his choices (step 4) his balance would be reduced to 0.

+c) Cleaned overall my code and tried to make it look much nicer to the eye.

+d) Fixed my mistake where I had previously confused rows and columns, making the whole code look much more confusing than it actually was.

+Project Description:

 For this task, I decided to create a game.
 This idea originated immediatly after our first exercise where we had to create a rock-paper-scissor game.
 To me this was a fairly simple but at the same time complete project.
 I believe I put to good use the lessons and new things that I learned throughout the course.